 Enter the street address where the building is located.
 Ignore any entry boxes that are not applicable to your situation.
-Unique property ID is used in the ATTMA Lodgment Web Service found in the Tools Menu, see section 12.

 3.2 Customer details

 Enter the name of the customer.
 If the customer is located at a different address than the building being tested, that can be entered here as well.